 Advise patients about signs and symptoms of complications that should prompt urgent care (e.g., lesions get worse or increase in quantity, worsening pain, persistent fever, decreased oral intake, visual symptoms, difficult breathing, dizziness, confusion).
 Also advise patients to monitor for any persistent, new, or changing symptoms, and to seek medical care if this occurs.

-Inform patients that once the skin rash has healed they will be fully recovered and no longer infectious, and that they will also have immunity.
+Inform patients that once the skin rash has healed they will be fully recovered and no longer infectious.

 They have not had a high temperature for at least 72 hours